MANNING STREET ROAD RECONSTRUCTION PROJECT

 CALLING ALL PRIVATE SNOW & ICE CONTRACTORS

-The Hudson Department of Public Works is now accepting sealed bid packages for snow plowing and hauling for the 2017-2018 winter season.
+The Hudson Department of Public Works has reopened our request for sealed bid packages for snow plowing and hauling for the 2017-2018 winter season.
+SEALED BIDS ARE NOW DUE NOVEMBER 8, 2017 AT 10:30 A.M.
 Email Taylor at firstname.lastname@example.org to request a bid package.

 BUYING OR SELLING A HOME IN HUDSON?